cristianbica/lita-wizard/README.md

 class MyWizard

   # provide the wizard steps
-  step :name, label: "What's your name:"" step :bio, label: "Tell me something about yourself:", multiline: true step :lang, label: "What's your preferred programming language?", options: %w(ruby php) step :years, label: "For how many years you're a programmer?", validate: /\d+/ step :really, label: "Really?", options: %w(yes no), if: ->(wizard) { value_for(:years).to_i > 15 }
+  step :name, label: "Your name:" step :bio, label: "Tell me something about yourself:", multiline: true step :lang, label: "What's your preferred programming language?", options: %w(ruby php) step :years, label: "For how many years you're a programmer?", validate: /\d+/ step :really, label: "Really?", options: %w(yes no), if: ->(wizard) { value_for(:years).to_i > 15 }

   # or you can have dynamic wizard steps

   def steps
     # return an array of objects responding to the following methods:
     # name: a string / symbol